eobermuhlner/java-scriptengine/README.md

 The default implementation `DefaultConstructorStrategy` uses the no-argument default constructor.

-Additional static constructor methods `DefaultConstructorStrategy` allow to use a constructor with explicit arguments.
+Additional static constructor methods in `DefaultConstructorStrategy` allow to use a constructor with explicit arguments.

 The following example uses the